 Treadmills will often have an incline feature which will give that extra dimension to your cardio session making you puff but delivering even less of an impact on the joints.

 Treadmills have variable speeds that you can set and once set give you a consistent pace.

 One of the things I love about regularly using the treadmill is that you can track your progress.
 Being able to monitor your improvements is important for motivation.
 I probably do what you’re not supposed to do and weigh myself when I finish my session – well it all helps with motivation.

 If a first time user, it’s necessary to get accustomed to the rhythm and sensation of walking or running on the treadmill without holding on to the handles.

 Then you can watch your favorite box set on the tv.

 None really that outweigh the benefits but just some words of caution.

 The confined and fixed position and pace of the inexperienced walker but runner especially might cause a feeling of instability at first.

 There are safety issues to consider but we’ll do with those later.

-Although many treadmills fold up and we’ve included some that do. they are pretty big so make where you want it and the machine’s footprint.
+Although many treadmills fold up and we’ve included some that do, they are pretty big so be aware of the machine’s positioning and the treadmill’s footprint.